Nwoye-Ezekiel/book-bank/README.md

 - **Lint Staged:** Runs linting and formatting tasks on staged files before committing.
 - **ESLint:** Identifies and fixes problems in JavaScript and TypeScript code.
 - **Prettier:** Formats code consistently according to a defined style.
+- **Figma:** A collaborative design tool used to create user interfaces.
+I used it to design the logo, the app's favicon, and to experiment with various UI elements and layouts.

 ## Key Features